apostrophecms/apostrophe/packages/ai-helper/README.md

 ##### `validate()`

-* Called during provider initialization
+* Called during provider activation (after factory instantiation)
 * Must throw an error if required configuration is missing
 * Should be a no-op when `APOS_AI_HELPER_MOCK` is enabled